davidpcsg/jogo_quente_frio/README.md

 Jogo Quente Frio is a ROS (Robot Operating System) module that works reading **emotivinterface** REST/JSON API and forwarding its commands to Turtlebot3 robot.

 This repository is part of the **Hot and Cold Game**.

-The Hot and Cold is a game where the player commands a wheeled robot (Turtlebot3 Waffle) with the brain (EMOTIV Insight 5 channel mobile EEG) guiding it to a goal.
+The Hot and Cold is a game where the player commands a wheeled robot (Turtlebot3 Waffle) with the brain (using EMOTIV Insight 5 channel mobile EEG) guiding it to a goal.

 **Hot and Cold Game Repositories:**